nbdan01/OCR-2-MSD-analysis/README.md

 Parameters D and V are saved in the subFolder `Parameters` Generated trajectories are saved in the subFolder `Trajectories`

-## Step 2: Create the time-dependent intensity/number of molecules profiles
+## Step 2: Generate the intensity profiles

-- Open the script `Intensity_profiles.mat`
+- Use the script `Intensity_profiles.mat`
-- Set the integration time in the variable `frame_num` to integrate/collect/gather the data points over time and make the profiles
+- Set the integration time in the variable `integration_over_time` to integrate/collect/gather the data points over time and generate the intensity profiles
-The profiles are saved in the subFolder `Data hist` with the format `Dat_ + number of the first frame + .mat`
+Profiles are saved in the subFolder `Data hist` with the format `Dat_ + number of the first frame + .mat`

 ## Step 3: Manual renaming of the files
 - Rename the `name.mat` files in the subFolder `Data hist` using the format `name (1)`, `name (2)`, `name (3)`, ..., `name (50)`...